 Add section 3.Y

-3.Y Request Clinical Knowledge
+3.Y Query Clinical Knowledge

 3.Y.1 Scope

-This transaction involves the request for clinical knowledge resources for subsequent presentation purposes.
+This transaction returns a list of references to clinical knowledge resources relevant to the requested clinical knowledge.
 This may occur when a user attempts to lookup information relevant to a particular term or collection of terms found on a patient’s chart, such as a problem, medication, allergy, laboratory result, et cetera.

 To support access to a wide variety of information sources, information is returned as an Atom feed listing links to relevant resources.